-New York State is the 16th largest recipient of U.S. defense spending among all 50 states and the District of Columbia.
+Defense contractors in New York State are the 16th largest recipients of U.S. defense spending among all 50 states and the District of Columbia.
 In FY 2018, the most recent fiscal year for which data is available, NYS accounted for 2.1% of total U.S. defense outlays.
 If those numbers are lower than what you expected, consider that the leading recipient of defense spending, the Commonwealth of Virginia, accounts for 11.2% of total defense expenditures and is home to the Pentagon and the Defense Advanced Research Projects Agency (DARPA).

 In New York State, more defense dollars are dedicated to manufacturing than to research.
 In FY 2018, contracts for supplies and equipment were nearly three-quarters (72%) of total defense spending.
 By contrast, research and development was only 8% of the total.
 The remaining DoD contracts awarded to NYS companies were for construction (2%) and other services (18%).
 The value of all NYS defense contracts totaled $10.4 B in FY 2018.
 This consisted of $7.7 B in contract spending and $2.7 B in payroll.

 This table lists the top 10 defense contractors in New York State with their total contract amounts (FY 2018).
 Most are prime contractors and, with only a few exceptions, part of the manufacturing sector.

 |Lockheed Martin||$1.2 B|